WENS-KIT/NOMA-Simulator/README.md

 # NOMA Simulator

-We are happy to announce the release of the NOMA Downlink System Level Simulator.
+We are happy to announce the release of the NOMA Downlink System Level Simulator source Code.
+You can download the matlab file given above.

 To get access to the download link simulator, please send an e-mail to WENS Laboratory (labwens@gmail.com) including: